 In contrast to the operational model presented in the previous section, a model with equivalent behaviour can be given declaratively, as an axiomatic-style model.
-These axiomatic models describe the allowed behaviour of programs by a set of axioms constraining the event graphs of the candidate executions.
+These axiomatic models describe the allowed behaviour of programs by a set of axioms constraining the event graphs of the candidate executions of that program.